 But what should a beginner cultivator know to start this project?
-The most important difference to capture is the distinction between seed types: autoflower and feminized.
+The most important difference to capture is the distinction between seed types: autoflower and feminized cannabis seeds.
 This distinction affects how your plants start flowering, and this specific trait also influences how you should treat your plants during their vegetative stage.

 Autoflower Weed: What Is It?

 The difference between autoflower and feminized seeds is explained with one word – photoperiod.
 Feminized seeds grow into photoperiod plants, which require a specific change in the light-darkness duration to start flowering.
 Thus, an experienced grower should monitor their plants’ vegetative stage to determine an optimal moment for the plants to start flowering and reduce the amount of light during the day to trigger that new phase of their development.
 This process usually occurs naturally in the open growing space, with the start of autumn and the increasing duration of nighttime.
 However, if your plants reside in an indoor plantation or growing tent, you need to manually control the amount of light and trigger the flowering stage by light reduction.